 However, working from home allows you to eat healthier and at a lower cost than eating out, cooking meals, and minimizing the number of times we order in, which can help us save money.
 Working from home allows you to spend less money at restaurants and cafes.

 When parents have a small family and both parents work, it isn’t easy to care for their children.
 Parents with kids will need to hire a babysitter since it will be difficult to care for them while working.

 However, working from home helps reduce childcare costs and allows you to spend more time with your children and enjoy family time.
-By not hiring a nanny or using a childcare facility, you may save money.
+You may save money by not hiring a nanny or using a childcare facility.

 Commuting Costs and Maintenance

 Whether you drive your car or take public transportation, the expense of getting to and from the office will eventually pile up.